juliangut/doctrine-manager-builder/README.md

     * `path` a string path or array of paths to where mapping files are **REQUIRED if no driver**
     * `extension` overrides default mapping file extension: '.dcm.xml' for XML files and '.dcm.yml' for YAML files
     * `namespace` the namespace under which the mapped classes are **REQUIRED only if more than ONE mapping driver is defined**
-    * `driver` an already created \Doctrine\Common\Persistence\Mapping\Driver\MappingDriver object **REQUIRED if no type and path**
+    * `driver` an already created \Doctrine\Common\Persistence\Mapping\Driver\MappingDriver object **REQUIRED if no type AND path**
+* `metadata_cache_driver`, if not provided, is automatically generated in the following order based on availability: `ApcuCache`, `XcacheCache`, `MemcacheCache`, `RedisCache` and finally fallback to `ArrayCache` which is always available.
+Any other cache driver not provided will fallback to using a clone of metadata cache driver.
-* `proxies_auto_generation` and `hydrators_auto_generation` configuration values are Doctrine\Common\Proxy\AbstractProxyFactory constants, in both cases it defaults to `AUTOGENERATE_NEVER` (0).
+* `proxies_auto_generation`, `hydrators_auto_generation` and `persistent_collections_auto_generation` configuration values are Doctrine\Common\Proxy\AbstractProxyFactory constants, in all cases it defaults to `AUTOGENERATE_NEVER`.

-Managers are being configured **ready for production**, this means proxies and hydrators won't be automatically generated and, in case no cache driver is provided, one will be auto-generated in the following order depending on availability: `ApcuCache`, `XcacheCache`, `MemcacheCache`, `RedisCache` and finally fallback to `ArrayCache` which is always available.
+Managers are being configured **ready for production**, this means proxies, hydrators and persisten collections won't be automatically generated and, in case no cache driver is provided, one will be auto-generated.
 It is recommended you always provide your cache provider, for development you should use `VoidCache`.

 ## Extending managers